MorEnergy/K_Means_Clustering/README.md

 We iterate over different values of k (number of clusters) and calculate the silhouette score for each clustering solution.
 We select the number of clusters with the highest silhouette score as the optimal number of clusters.

 After determining the optimal number of clusters, we create a K-means clustering object with the selected number of clusters and fit the model to the data.
 We obtain the cluster labels and centroids.
-We then visualize the clustering results by plotting the data points colored according to their assigned clusters, with centroids indicated by red crosses.
+We then visualise the clustering results by plotting the data points colored according to their assigned clusters, with centroids indicated by red crosses.

 Finally, we evaluate the clustering results using the silhouette score and print the optimal number of clusters and the calculated silhouette score.